 You will need to bring a 220V 3 pronged adaptor to recharge your cell phones, cameras, laptops.
-Most of the hotels have hairdryers.
-Most 4 star hotels offer complimentary wifi services.
+Ireland uses Type G electrical plugs.
+Most of the hotels have hair dryers.
+4-star hotels in Ireland, usually, offer complimentary WiFi services.

 The currency in Ireland is the Euro (€).
-The currency in Northern Ireland is the pound sterling (£).
+The currency in United Kingdom (including Northern Ireland and Scotland) is the pound sterling (£).
 The cheapest, easiest and safest way of getting Euro or Pound Sterling is to use your debit card in any of the thousands of ATM's across Ireland & Northern Ireland.
 You get the best exchange rates and you can take out money as you need it.

 To give you some idea of costs a lunch of soup and sandwich with tea/coffee would be about €8-10 per person.